gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

-Then we can filter out the values we are not interested in using our function `filter()`:
+We can then filter out the values we are not interested in by using our `filter()` function:

 ```r
 df_cleaned <- filter(df_cleaned, agea>=15 & agea<=64)